laravel-enso/localisation/README.md

 At this stage, you've made the necessary changes, and everything should work, after compiling the front-end assets with `npm run webpack`.
-Next we need to commit all updated files to their respective repositories, since we've been working on the published resources and some of these might get overwritten at the next Enso update.
+Next, we need to commit all updated files to their respective repositories, since we've been working on the published resources and some of these might get overwritten at the next Enso update.

 #### Changes per package